A chronology of key events:

 1996 - President Leghari dismisses Bhutto government amid corruption allegations.

-1997 - Nawaz Sharif returns as prime minister after his Pakistan Muslim League party wins elections.
+1997 - Nawaz Sharif returns as prime minister after Muslim League wins elections.

 1998 - Pakistan conducts its own nuclear tests after India explodes several nuclear devices.